shopware5/devdocs/source/blog/_posts/2015-12-04-working-with-the-http-cache.md

 The `X-Content-Digest` header gives you information of the cached file - you could actually inspect the file by opening `/your/doc/root/var/cache/production____REVISION___/html/en/1d/ac/22cb10b9a66cb6590a7819384d54fcb637e838f65c40b655b07c85cd5f7d`.
-So the first 6 chars reflect in the directory, the rest of the content digest is the file name.
+So the first 6 chars describe the directory, the rest of the content digest is the file name.

 `X-Shopware-Allow-Nocache` will tell, which nocache tags the current page reacts to.
 In the given case, I was calling the `index` controller, which will not be cached, if the `price` tag is active.
 The suffixed `-1` indicates that the current's